IBM-Cloud/docs/mobile/tutorial_openwhisk.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# End-to-end tutorial of the Basic Code Starter
+# End-to-end tutorial of the {{site.data.keyword.openwhisk_short}} Starter
 {: #tutorial}

-The following end-to-end tutorial walks through the steps to create a project from the Basic Code Starter, including the tools that you must have installed, and subsequently, the steps to run the starter in Xcode and Android Studio.
+The following end-to-end tutorial walks through the steps to create a project from the {{site.data.keyword.openwhisk_short}} Code Starter, including the tools that you must have installed, and subsequently, the steps to run the starter in Xcode and Android Studio.

 ### Installing developer tools